Vaguery/pushSwift/README.markdown

 =========
 A Mac desktop genetic programming system using a simple interpreted language based closely on the [PushGP system for genetic programming](http://faculty.hampshire.edu/lspector/push.html) (work by Lee Spector, Maarten Keijzer, Jon Klein, Chris Perry and Tom Helmuth, among others).

-With some amendments.
+With several amendments.

 ## Why

-To learn some TDD habits in XCode, and explore Apple's new Swift language.
-Which, after a week, means learning an awful lot of little places where Swift gives way to Cocoa... and that's OK.
+To learn some TDD habits in XCode, and explore Apple's -new- Swift language.

 ## Status

 - 6 June 2014: Just barely started.
 - 14 June 2014: Push interpreter built, most trivial instructions running and tested.
 No I/O or UI at all, so it only runs in XCode under test.
 About to start building an `Answer` class, which will be the genetic programming "individuals".
 - 20 June 2014: Most of Push 3 instructions and `Range` type are done; considering how to handle arithmetic overflow
+- 7 February 2015: Finally rolled up my sleeves and repaired a whole slew of compile errors that arose when Swift 1.x was released: these involved access control (which didn't exist when I started), various new bridges to Objective C (ditto), loads of syntax quirks and minor changes (like the `..` operator is now the `...` operator), and so on.
+Also deleted many little dumb stubs that arose in the process of working with XCode 6 beta before Yosemite was available to me.

+  _Tabula rasa_ for setting up an actual search process, and building this out as a library proper.

 ## Features